0xsuk/graphql-ts-server-boilerplate/README.md

 ```
 createdb graphql-ts-server-boilerplate
 ```
-6. [Add a user](https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e) with the username `postgres` and password `password`.
+6. [Add a user](https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e) with the username `postgres` and password `postgres`.
 (You can change what these values are in the [data-source.ts](https://github.com/0xsuk/graphql-ts-server-boilerplate/blob/master/src/data-src.ts))

 7. Install and start Redis